TrivadisPF/platys-modern-data-platform/documentation/command-line-ref.md

 # `platys` command-line reference

 The following pages describe the usage information for the `platys` subcommands.

-You can also see this information by running mdp [SUBCOMMAND] --help from the command line.
+You can also see this information by running `platys [SUBCOMMAND] --help` from the command line.

 * [platys](overview-plays-command.md)
 * [init](platys-init-command.md)